What are owl pellets?

-Watch a Barn Owl regurgitate (cough up) an owl pellet in this video:
+Watch a Barn Owl cast (regurgitate) an owl pellet in this video!
+(Russell Savory, UK)

 Facts about owl pellets

-• Pellets are the undigested parts of a bird’s food, such as hair or bones, which are regurgitated (coughed up through the beak).
+• Pellets are the undigested parts of a bird’s food, such as hair or bones, which are regurgitated (cast up through the beak).

-• Many kinds of birds produce pellets including birds of prey, crows and even sparrows.
-The appearance depends on what they eat.
+• Many kinds of birds produce pellets, including birds of prey, crows and even sparrows.
+The appearance of the pellet depends on what they eat.

 • All owls produce pellets and dissecting them is a great way to find out what different owls eat!

-• Barn Owl pellets are black when fresh and gradually turn grey as they dry out.
+• Barn Owl pellets are black when fresh and gradually turn grey as they get older.

-• Wild Barn Owls in the UK feed mainly on voles, shrews and mice, which are usually swallowed whole.
+• Wild Barn Owls in the UK feed mainly on voles, shrews and mice, which are sometimes swallowed whole.

 • You can identify what animal the bones came from by looking at the skull and measuring the jaw bones.